High-Density Memory Store

 See the documentation for further information.

 We call the combination of High-Density Memory Store with MAP or JCache, “high-density caching”.
 JCache is the Java standard for accessing frequently used objects from RAM, thus providing a standard and easy-to-use way to deliver extreme application performance.
 Adding High-Density Memory Store allows very large caches to be created.
-Hazelcast 3.6 adds high-density caching capability for Map deployments along with JCache now.
-Indeed entire data sets can now be held in cache for extreme in-memory performance.
-And all with the simplicity of JCache or Map.
+Since version 3.6, Hazelcast now has high-density caching capability for Map deployments along with JCach.
+The entire data sets can now be held in cache for extreme in-memory performance, all with the simplicity of JCache or Map.
 See Hazelcast ICache to learn more about our JCache implementation.

 Availability and Pricing